DevExpress-Examples/obsolete-propertygridcontrol-how-to-use-various-editor-types-based-on-custom-attribute-values/Readme.md

-> <strong>IMPORTANT</strong>: Starting with version 15.2, we provide ready-to-use Editor Attributes.
+> <strong>IMPORTANT</strong>: Starting with version <strong>15.2</strong>, we provide ready-to-use <strong>Editor Attributes</strong>.
 Please refer to the <a href="https://www.devexpress.com/Support/Center/p/T323108">How to: Configure the Way Properties Are Displayed and Edited at the Data Model Level</a> example where we demonstrated this approach.
 The solution demonstrated in the current example is no longer recommended, as it attempts to emulate the work <strong>PropertyGridControl</strong> performs internally and does not support all scenarios.

 <!-- default file list -->
 *Files to look at*: